open-contracting/standard/docs/schema/reference.md

 ### Item

-The items block is used to list the line-items associated with a tender, award or contract.
+The items object is used to list the line-items associated with a tender, award or contract.

 ````{admonition} Example
 :class: hint